apache/submarine/dev-support/submarine-installer/README.md

 In order to reduce the difficulty of deploying components, we have developed this **submarine-installer** project to deploy the **Submarine** runtime environment, providing a one-click installation script or step-by-step installation.
 Unload, start, and stop individual components, and explain the main parameter configuration and considerations for each step.
 We also provides a [Chinese manual](project/github/submarine/docs/userdocs/yarn/InstallationGuideChineseVersion.md) and an [English manual](project/github/submarine/docs/userdocs/yarn/InstallationGuide.md) for the **Submarine** runtime environment to help users deploy more easily and find problems in a timely manner.

 This installer is just created for your convenience and for test purpose only.
-You can choose to install required libraries by yourself, please don't run this script in your production envionrment before fully validate it in a sandbox environment.
+You can choose to install required libraries by yourself, please don't run this script in your production environment before fully validate it in a sandbox environment.

 ## prerequisites